sarathullattil/UCDAPI/README.md

 # UCDAPI
-Shell Scripts for uDeploy integration with Bamboo using API
+Shell Script for uDeploy integration with Bamboo using API